InesBlin/coda_meta_review/README.md

-# Automated Hypothesis Generation on Human Cooperation
+# CoDa Meta Reviews

-This is the code we submit together with the paper [TO-ADD], submitted to [TO-ADD].
+This is the code to the interface that we submitted together with the paper "Living Meta-Review Generation for Social Scientists: An Interface and A Case Study on Human Cooperation", accepted as a demo paper to [EKAW 2024](https://event.cwi.nl/ekaw2024/index.html).
 The code contains the followings:
-- The core code in the `src` folder, for general usage
+- The core code in the `src` folder, for general usage;
 - An interface and templates for the meta-review automated generation, cf. folders `app` and `meta_review`.